sampsyo/mblite/README.markdown

 Things to do next:

+  * Explore using SQLite's full-text indexing to support Lucene-like queries.
+  * Use replication packets to update the database.
   * Implement a library for querying the database.
-  * Implement a clone of the MusicBrainz XML Web service that uses the SQLite database as a backend.
+  * Implement a clone of the MusicBrainz XML Web service that uses the SQLite database as a backend?
-  * Explore using SQLite's full-text indexing to support Lucene-like queries.
   * Automatically fetch the latest snapshot.

 Credits